OfficeDev/office-js-docs-reference/docs/manifest/override.md

 <!-- Event-based activation and integrated spam reporting happen in a lightweight runtime.-->
 <Runtimes>
   <!-- HTML file including reference to or inline JavaScript event handlers.
-  This is used by Outlook on the web and on the new Mac UI. -->
+  This is used by Outlook on the web, on the new Mac UI, and on new Outlook on Windows (preview). -->
   <Runtime resid="WebViewRuntime.Url">
     <!-- JavaScript file containing event handlers.
 This is used by Outlook on Windows. -->
     <Override type="javascript" resid="JSRuntime.Url"/>